 |Total covered payrolls||$2,085,275,839||100%|

 As shown in the table above, QCEW data showed that Grant County’s workers received a little over $1.701 billion in wages in 2018.
 Over two-thirds of this wage income (specifically, 67.4 percent) was earned in five, two-digit NAICS industries or sectors (i.e., local government, agriculture, manufacturing, private health services, and retail trade).
 Local government was the largest provider of wage income/payroll in the county in 2018, supplying 22.0 percent of total earned wage income and accounting for 17.1 percent total covered employment (see “Industry employment” section).
-Agriculture, forestry and fishing ranked second in 2017 in terms of share of total covered payroll, providing 18.6 percent of all wages earned in Grant County - where the lion’s share of wages were earned in the agricultural industry (versus forestry and fishing).
-In fact, agriculture provided more jobs in 2017 than any other Grant County sector (i.e., 10,240 jobs or 26.1 percent of all covered employment).
-The disparity in percentages between wages and employment is because there is a relatively high proportion of seasonal jobs in the agricultural sector.
+Agriculture, forestry and fishing ranked second in 2018 in terms of share of total covered payroll, providing 17.3 percent of all wages earned in Grant County - with the lion’s share of these wages being earned in the agricultural industry (versus forestry and fishing).

 Average annual covered wages in Grant County during 2021 were highest in information ($154,871), professional and technical services ($122,473) and management of companies and enterprises ($103,961).
 Conversely, average annual wages were lowest in private educational services ($19,111), accommodation and food services ($21,806), and arts, entertainment, and recreation ($27,454).